 In January 2020, the High Commissioner for Refugees appointed Andrew Harper as the Special Advisor on Climate Action.
 He drives UNHCR’s engagement on the climate emergency, serves as a global advocate, and is responsible for providing oversight and expertise to shape UNHCR's climate action agenda.

 Our climate action is focused on three main areas:

 1. Law and policy

 Providing legal advice, guidance and support to the international community to develop enhanced protection for refugees and other people displaced in the context of disasters and climate change, and catalyzing international discussions on their rights.

 We strive to improve the predictability of our engagement to anticipate and prepare for emergencies brought on by climate-related and other natural hazards, including through strong partnerships.
 We are committed to reducing environmental degradation in displacement settings and enhancing the preparedness and resilience of displaced people and host communities to the effects of climate change.

-We incorporate climate and environmental consideration in our operational responses.
+We incorporate climate and environmental considerations in our operational responses.
 We are also working to “green” our end-to-end supply chain and to improve our supply planning, as well as the sourcing, contents, manufacturing process, procurement and delivery and lifecycle management of core relief items and other UNHCR goods.

 3. UNHCR’s environmental footprint